Support Keiro’s work to improve the quality of life for older adults in Our Community.

 attend from Zoom.

-To register for any of the available webinars, please provide your information filling out the form in the link below each forum description.
-If you need assistance getting connected to the Zoom meetings, please contact Keiro at email@example.com.
+To register for any of the available webinars, please provide your information by filling out the form in the link below each forum description.
+If you need assistance getting connected to the Zoom meetings, please contact Keiro at firstname.lastname@example.org.
+All times are in PST.November 2020 Virtual Keiro Forums Calendar

 Conversation Kitchen is a cooking webinar where participants can engage in different conversations about food.
-This webinar will be hosted by a Keiro staff member who will be cooking their dish of choice and will participate in the group conversations with attendees.
-Registration Link (Conversation Kitchen Forum)
+This webinar will be hosted by a Keiro staff member who will be baking Black Sesame cookies and will participate in the group conversations with attendees.

 Email our team at email@example.com with your suggestions for discussion topics.